Underemployed and On Food Stamps, I Was Hit Hard by Deep Depression

-I had just moved across the country to be with my partner in a new city, and I was struggling to find full-time work.
+I had just moved across the country to be with my partner in a new city.
+But I was struggling to find full-time work.
 I was also dealing with the aftermath of going to my dream school.
 What’s more, I had massive student loans with little income to pay for it all.
 I was having a hard time adjusting to the ‘real’ world outside of the school bubble in a new city that didn’t feel right to me.

 Things that shouldn’t have been a big deal felt like they were enormous.
 After realizing I wasn’t coping very well with all the change and stress in my life, I decided to go into therapy to have the expertise of an impartial third-party.
 The problem?
 I was uninsured and the cost of therapy out-of-pocket was close to $100 per hour.

 When you’re depressed or dealing with some other mental health issue and cannot even afford to get help, it feels like salt in the wound.

 Nonetheless, I was determined to find a solution.
 After doing some research, I found out that the local graduate counseling program offered community clinics.
 They were open to anyone and their sessions were $15 per hour.
-At the time, I was on food stamps and underemployed, so I called and asked if there was any flexibility with the payment.
+At the time, I was on food stamps and underemployed.
+So I called and asked if there was any flexibility with the payment.

 They said they could see me for $5 per session.
 It felt like a miracle!

 In that moment, I realized something important: most things are negotiable if you ask.

 Now, I firmly believe people should budget for their mental health — whatever that means to them.
 It could range from therapy and medication to yoga and tea.
 The point is that our mind is where we live.
 Our thoughts create our world, and when our thoughts are dark, so is everything else.